primer/react/contributor-docs/deprecating-components.md

 ### Comms side of the deprecation

-When we know if the newly developed component is ready to go in the main bundle and the old component is good to be deprecates in the next major release, we announce the deprecation and the promotion in the Primer changelog under the `Coming soon` section.
+When we know if the newly developed component is ready to go in the main bundle and the old component is good to be deprecates in the next major release, we announce the deprecation and the promotion in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) under the `Coming soon` section.

+To ensure the impending deprecation is included in the Primer changelog, Primer maintainers should highlight any upcoming deprecations in their [weekly status updates](https://github.com/github/design-infrastructure/blob/main/how-we-work/planning-and-tracking-work/updates.md#weekly-status-updates-required) (GitHub staff only).

 Once the major release is out, we provide support on how to switch using the newly develop component as well as how to continue to use the deprecated component for folks who prefer to migrate later on.

 We also write codemods to deprecate the old component and use the new component under [our migration repo](https://github.com/primer/react-migrate#readme).

-### Accessibility Scorecards
+### Primer maintainers to alert Accessibility team about deprecations

-As teams begin to adopt the [Accessibility scorecard](https://github.com/github/engineering/discussions/2443), we have an opportunity to encourage teams to update/remove deprecated components and adopt new ones.
+As GitHub teams onboard to the [accessibility scorecard](https://github.com/github/engineering/discussions/2443) (GitHub staff only), we have a new opportunity to encourage teams to remove deprecated components and adopt new, more accessible ones.

-To get these items on the scorecard, we should be reaching out to #accessibility:

-- When we deprecate a component
-- When we release a new component that we want to enforce usage around
+Primer maintainers should reach out to #accessibility any time a component is planned for deprecation, or if there is a new component that we want to enforce usage around.

 ## Removing the deprecated component